 - 7. Choose View>Preview to exit Outline mode and display the normal artwork. - 8.
 Using the Selection tool, click to select any one of the black (partially transparent) objects. - 9.
-In the Control panel, click the Select Similar Objects button and choose Opacity from the menu.
+Choose Select>Same>Opacity.

-The options in this menu (and in the Select>Same menu) are very useful for finding objects that share specific attributes.
+The options in this menu are very useful for finding objects that share specific attributes.